clouddevauthority/clouddevauthority-blog/content/post/azure-ha-api-architecture-part1/index.md

 ![apim-todoapi-settings](img/apim-todoapi-settings.png)

 At this point you should be able to test the API Health endpoint as shown below.
-Notice the app-service-site-name response header which shows that this response was sent from the primary app service.
+Notice the app-service-site-name response header which shows that this response was sent from the primary App Service.

 ![apim-testhealthcheck](img/apim-testhealthcheck.png)